 The MS2 is a miniaturized half-stack that’s powered by a 9V battery in the back and produces a whopping 1-watt of power!

-That might not sound like much, and it really isn’t when compared to the other amps in this guide, but I think this mini amp for under $50 is best suited for people who are trying to practice without having to plug in an amp somewhere.
+That might not sound like much, and it really isn’t when compared to the other amps in this guide, but I think this mini amp is best suited for people who are trying to practice without having to plug in an amp somewhere.

 This is because you can compensate for the low volume by taking advantage of its headphone jack, as well as because it’s extremely lightweight – it’s not even half a pound!
 Therefore, I think this is one of the best mini amps for traveling, but if you need something a little louder, read on ahead!